dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 }
 ```
 > [!NOTE]
 > The constructor parameter for the lazy-loading delegate must be called "lazyLoader".
-Configuration to use a different name this is planned for a future release.
+Configuration to use a different name than this is planned for a future release.

 ## Related data and serialization

 Because EF Core will automatically fix-up navigation properties, you can end up with cycles in your object graph.
-For example, Loading a blog and it's related posts will result in a blog object that references a collection of posts.
+For example, loading a blog and its related posts will result in a blog object that references a collection of posts.
 Each of those posts will have a reference back to the blog.

 Some serialization frameworks do not allow such cycles.
 For example, Json.NET will throw the following exception if a cycle is encountered.